base menu 2 et 3

 Photography by Claudine Boeglin

-Whether a solo pleasure or family outing, Serralves is a playground for adults and children alike to embrace the childlike spirit of play the space conveys.
-For lovers of art destinations (Louisiana in Denmark, Dia:Beacon upstate New York, Marfa in West Texas, etc.), Serralves Foundation will be where to spend unforgettable hours that easily stretch into half a day no matter the season.
+For lovers of art destinations such as Louisiana in Denmark, Dia:Beacon, upstate New York, or Marfa in Texas, Serralves Foundation is where to spend an unforgettable half day, no matter the season.

 Photography Claudine Boeglin @dandyvagabond